 Rachel McCormick (Rachel.McCormick@international.gc.ca)

+Rachelle Besner

+(rachelle.besner@international.gc.ca)

 4 KEY ADMINISTRATIVE ARRANGEMENTS

 4.1 Format for Submitting Proposals to the Board

 Contacting the International Headquarters Office prior to sending any request is strongly recommended.
 For most proposals there are specific guidelines available to assist your submission.
 Proposals submitted with inadequate or inappropriate information will be returned to sender.